junxit/us-congress-bills-113/derived/amendments.md

 ### 20 U.S.C. § 6331

-> in subsection (a), by striking “appropriated for payments to States for any fiscal year under section 1002(a) and 1125A(f)” and inserting “reserved for this chapter under section 1122(a)”;
+> in subsection (a), by striking “appropriated for payments to States for any fiscal year under section 1002(a) and 1125A(f)” and inserting “reserved for this chapter under section 1122(a)”; and

 | | |
 |---|---|